-The Asian Regional Disability Summit, co-organized by the ASEAN Disability Forum (ADF) and the International Disability Alliance (IDA), with support from the German Federal Ministry for Economic Cooperation and Development (BMZ), UNICEF, the Korea International Cooperation Agency (KOICA), and Inclusive Futures, is scheduled for 14–15 February 2025 in Bangkok, Thailand.
+The Asian Regional Disability Summit, co-organized by the ASEAN Disability Forum (ADF) and the International Disability Alliance (IDA), with support from the German Federal Ministry for Economic Cooperation and Development (BMZ), UNICEF, the Korea International Cooperation Agency (KOICA), and Inclusive Futures, took place from 14–15 February 2025 in Bangkok, Thailand.

-As part of the Regional Pre-Summits series for the GDS 2025, this summit aims to embed the GDS mechanism at the regional level by fostering collaboration with regional and local stakeholders.
-It seeks to address Asia’s unique challenges and opportunities for advancing disability inclusion while aligning the GDS themes and objectives with the region’s specific context.
+As part of the Regional Pre-Summits series for the GDS 2025, this summit aimed to embed the GDS mechanism at the regional level by fostering collaboration with regional and local stakeholders.
+It addressed Asia’s unique challenges and opportunities for advancing disability inclusion while aligning the GDS themes and objectives with the region’s specific context.

 - Disability-inclusive development and international cooperation